PGSafarik/Gorgona/README.md

 <p align="center"><img src="docs/images/screenshot.png?raw=true" width="70%" />

 ## 1. GENERAL INFO:
-!THIS PROJECT IS STOPPED! - see on the part 4

 The Gorgona project is intended as a manager and launcher of games under the Linux OS.
 It is written in C++ using the Fox GUI framework.
 Its primary task was to replace the Java application JGameLauncher by Parallel Realities.
 The main motivation was the need to write shell launchers for many games, or the impossibility of sorting games according to certain criteria (e.g. genre).